 Private Driveway Crossing

 A Private Driveway Crossing Permit is required for construction of any driveway or landscaping project that crosses over the public right of way (The Private Crossing Bylaw), including sidewalks, curbs, lanes and ditches.
-The application process is quick, free and can protect you from expensive changes later on.
+The application process is quick and can protect you from expensive changes later on.

 Utility Cuts - Sidewalks